elpddev/elpddev/README.md

 ### Hi, I'm Eyal Lapid 👋

-I'm a specialist building POC and MVP projects for companies and startups in the areas of web and application development.
+I specialize in building POC and MVP projects for companies and startups in the areas of web and application development.
 I do hands on development which I love and tech leading.

 I bring added value to projects in the areas of:

-* MVP architecture designs
+* MVP architectures
-* React
-* Angular 1 & 2
+* React, AngularJs & Angular
-* Node
+* NodeJs
-* Ethereum & Bitcoin Programning
+* Ethereum & Bitcoin programming
 * Elixir

 <!--